doitintl/iris3/README.md

 * See the `-c` switch on `deploy.sh` discussed in ["Deployment" above](#deployment) for disabling the on-event labeling and using only Cloud  Scheduler cron.
-* `cron.yaml` lets you change the timing for the Cloud Scheduler scheduled labelings.
+* `cron.yaml` lets you optionally change the timing for the Cloud Scheduler scheduled labelings.

 ## Architecture

 * Iris runs in Google App Engine Standard Environment (Python 3).
-* The cron job is run in Cloud Scheduler (see `cron.yaml`)
+* The  Cloud Scheduler cron job is run (see `cron.yaml`)
 * A Log Sink on the organization level sends all logs about resource-creation to a PubSub topic.
     * The Log Sink is filtered to include only supported resource types and (if configured) only specific projects.